toolongautomated/tutorial-1/README.md

    1. git tag will be created automatically
    1. Docker image will be built and pushed to the registry of your choice (Docker Hub in this tutorial)
-   1. if any `.env` files are changed, the application will be deployed to the corresponding Cloud Run environment

 If you'd like to learn how to perform steps from point 6 manually, here you are:
 - [git tagging](https://www.toolongautomated.com/posts/2024/one-branch-to-rule-them-all-2.html#git-tagging)
 - [build and push Docker images](https://www.toolongautomated.com/posts/2024/one-branch-to-rule-them-all-2.html#containerize-the-application)
 - [configure `gcloud` CLI](https://www.toolongautomated.com/posts/2025/one-branch-to-rule-them-all-3.html#configure-gcloud-cli)
 - [deploy to Cloud Run](https://www.toolongautomated.com/posts/2025/one-branch-to-rule-them-all-3.html#deploy-to-cloud-run)

+Once the code is merged and the Docker image gets built, you can continue to deploy a new version of the application:

+1. Create a new branch from the `main` branch.
+1. Update the `.env` file for the environment you'd like to deploy to.
+1. Open a PR to the `main` branch.
+1. `🚀 tl; a`:
+    1. Test environment will be deployed to Cloud Run.
+    1. Integration tests will be executed.
+    1. Results will be reported to the PR.
+1. If the tests pass, it will be possible to merge the PR.
+1. `🚀 tl; a`: once merged into `main`, the affected Cloud Run environment will be updated.